 Back home I learned that Mormons prefer to call themselves Latter-day Saint people, or LDS people for short.
 They therefore prefer to say “LDS people believe…” rather than “Latter-day Saints believe…” I also learned that bishops oversee a congregation, stake presidents oversee a group of congregations in a particular geographical area (such an area therefore resembles a diocese in some Christian denominations) and priests divide into two types, Aaronic and Melchizedek.
 Inevitably, I found the last point, with its echo with Judaism in the distant past, very interesting.

 But back, briefly, to the buildings themselves.
 The Assembly Hall dates from 1882 and has been conceived in a most appealing gothic style with white spires and stained glass windows.
 The organ in the Tabernacle is enormous and generates an awesome sound.
 The Temple itself was built between 1853 and 1893 and, from certain angles, presents onlookers with an impressive collection of pretty spires, themselves in a muted gothic style.
 One of the spires is crowned with a gold-coloured statue of Moroni.
 The Conference Centre has an auditorium with no columns obscuring views of the stage, but it nonetheless seats 21,000 people.
 When you remember that the roof has a garden with four acres of flowers and trees, and a waterfall cascades down the south façade, you begin to realise that the structure is a remarkable engineering feat.
-North Visitor Centre has an imposing 11 foot marble Christus statue that Mormon families love to stand in front of so they can have their picture taken (the walls and ceiling of the room containing the statue have a vast mural of the universe as a backdrop), two art galleries, an interactive map of Jerusalem, interactive exhibits on scriptures and revelation, and the “God’s Plan for His Family” exhibit.
+North Visitor Centre has an imposing eleven foot marble Christus statue that Mormon families love to stand in front of so they can have their picture taken (the walls and ceiling of the room containing the statue have a vast mural of the universe as a backdrop), two art galleries, an interactive map of Jerusalem, interactive exhibits on scripture and revelation, and the “God’s Plan for His Family” exhibit.
 It is here that it becomes apparent that Mormons see the world through the perspective of prosperous white male heterosexuals.
 Some of the paintings depicting scenes about important events involving Jewish people in the distant past are more often than not full of men, women and children who look as if they originate from England, Germany or Scandinavia rather than the Middle East.
 This said, such people are suitably dressed in clothes that might have been worn by extras in old biblical epics such as “Ben Hur”.